lukaszbudnik/yosoy/README.md

 Check [Sample JSON response](#sample-json-response) to see how you can use yosoy for stubbing/prototyping/troubleshooting distributed applications.

-Check [ping/reachibility analyzer](#pingreachibility-analyzer) to see how you can use yosoy for troubleshooting network connectivity.
+Check [ping/reachability analyzer](#pingreachability-analyzer) to see how you can use yosoy for troubleshooting network connectivity.

 ## Docker image